 34 Mayfair

 Inside the glamorous 34 Mayfair, the Emin Room is a private dining room filled with specially commissioned art by… you guessed it, Tracey Emin.
-Not only can you enjoy a food menu created by 34’s head chef John Edwards that’s exclusive to the room, but also drinks served at a private bar and a whisky trolley that delivers a range of whiskies right to your table.
+Not only can you enjoy a seasonal food menu created by 34’s head chef John Edwards but also drinks served at a private bar.
 With a capacity of 36-60 seated and 80 standing, this one’s perfect for larger parties.
 As a bonus, fresh flowers, candles and place cards are all provided and you can even request that a pianist, jazz trio, saxophonist, string quartet or other musical entertainment be arranged.

 34 Grosvenor Square, S Audley St, London W1K 2HD